kristopher33/SMU_MSDS_HW/README.md

 # Resources:
 All material derived from exercises assigned by SMU faculty.
 Any external data or reference points will be credited on subsequent README files within this repo, and specific to the assignment in question.

+# Questions?:
+Please contact me (Kris Henley) at khenley@gmail.com with any questions regarding content.